aryeguy/dotfiles/README.md

 " Note: Skip initialization for vim-tiny or vim-small. if !1 | finish | endif
-" Note: Vim is old
+" Note: vi is old
 set nocompatible

 let g:config =  {